Intent – What are we aiming to achieve through our curriculum?

 Implementation – How are we delivering our curriculum?

-Students are taught these exploring a half-termly theme or ‘topic’, allowing the students to generalise and draw links more easily between subjects.
+Students are taught through a half-termly theme or topic, them to generalise and draw links more easily between subjects.

-The students will explore a variety of therapeutic activities, Healthy lifestyles, physical growth, physical well-being and learn how to help support the health and well-being of others.
+Students explore a variety of therapeutic activities, healthy lifestyles, physical growth and physical well-being, and learn how to help support the health and well-being of others.

-They will learn about professional working, their responsibilities, and limitations to their role and how to confidently report a situation they are unsure of.
+They learn about professional working, their responsibilities and how to confidently report a situation they are unsure of.

-The Health and Social care curriculum is designed to develop and build new skills and subject knowledge.
-The curriculum plans for lots of opportunities for repetition in order to fully embed knowledge, increasing the chance of information recall.
+The Health and Social Care curriculum is designed to develop and build new skills and subject knowledge.
+The curriculum frequent opportunities for repetition to fully embed knowledge, increasing the chance of information recall.

 Impact – What difference is the curriculum making to our students?

-In Health and Social care, the vast majority of students meet or exceed their expected progress, based on their starting points.
+In Health and Social Care, most students meet or exceed their expected progress, based on their starting points.

-It will build confidence in their life skills that they would know what to do and how to support others if they choose to work in a Health and Social setting.
+It builds confidence in life skills, helping students understand what to do and how to support others if they choose to work in a Health and Social Care setting.

-The very large majority of students are on track to meet or exceed their expected outcomes in Year 11 (BTEC qualifications).
+The majority of students are on track to meet or exceed their expected outcomes in Year 11 (BTEC qualifications).

-When students complete Health and Social care option in year 11, they will have built on the existing qualification in year 10 from the BTEC externally accredited qualifications, or external awards which reflect the pupil’s best ability.
+When students complete the Health and Social Care option in Year 11, they will have built on the existing qualification in Year 10 from the BTEC externally accredited qualifications, or external awards which reflect the student’s best ability.

 Students are well-prepared for the next stage of their education.